spironoo/miro-cases/README.md

 ## Need Help?

-Contact me on Discord @spiro.ooo or in the SlimeVR Marketplace.
-Search for Miro Trackers.
+Contact me on Discord @spiro.ooo or search for Miro trackers in the SlimeVR Discord.

 ## About